-- Constitution or Memorandum of Association setting out the purposes or objects of the organisation,
+- Constitution or memorandum of association setting out the purposes or objects of the organisation,

 - Evidence of appropriate not-for-profit and wind-up clauses, and

-In addition to the above, if the application is for an exemption on a declaration of trust, the original trust deed is required.
+If the application is for an exemption on a declaration of trust, the original trust deed is required.

 - Fully executed transfer of land,

 - Contract of sale or any other sale agreement,

 - Written confirmation by the authorised officer of the organisation as to:

 - whether the transferee is acting as trustee for the transferee organisation, and

 - an explanation of the purpose of the transaction,

 - Proof of payment of purchase price by the organisation, including the deposit and balance money, and